Women in the Arab world: Women in the Arab World in the 20th Century Transformations (1900-2000 CE)

+However, the PSL introduced in 2022 enshrined women's legal need for permission of a male guardian to marry or divorce, and married women's obligation to obey their husband "in a reasonable manner" .On the plus side, the law did set the minimum age at which women can marry at 18.

+Gulf countries have also granted political participation, including in high-level decision-making.
+Today, there are female ministers in Bahrain, Oman, Qatar, Kuwait, and the UAE.

 Women in the contemporary Arab world

 Politics

 The first Arab woman head of state is Najla Bouden, who was democratically elected prime minister of Tunisia in 2021.
 Furthermore, many Arab women, although not head of states themselves, stressed the importance of women in the public sphere, such as the wife of Anwar Sadat in Egypt, and Wassila Bourguiba, the wife of Habib Bourguiba in Tunisia, who have strongly influenced their husbands in dealings the matters of state.
 Arab countries allow women to vote in national elections.
 In this regard, the first female Member of Parliament in the Arab world was Rawya Ateya, who was elected in Egypt in 1957.
 Some countries granted the female franchise in their constitutions following independence, while some extended the franchise to women in later constitutional amendments.

 Arab women are under-represented in parliaments in Arab states, although they are gaining more equal representation as Arab states liberalise their political systems.
-In 2005, the International Parliamentary Union said that 6.5 per cent of MPs in the Arabic-speaking world were women which is somewhat greater than 3.5 per cent in 2000.
-The contribution of woman in Arab parliament wasn't the same in all Arab countries: in Tunisia for example, nearly 23 per cent of members of parliament were women; however, in Egypt, four per cent female were represented in parliament.
-For instance, Algeria has the largest female representation in parliament with 32 per cent.
+In 2005, the International Parliamentary Union said that 6.5 per cent of MPs in the Arabic-speaking world were women, up from 3.5 per cent in 2000.
+The representation of woman in Arab parliaments varies: in Tunisia, nearly 23 per cent of members of parliament were women; however, in Egypt, this was only 4 per cent.
+Algeria has the largest female representation in parliament of the Arab states, with 32 per cent.

 In 2006 in UAE, women stood for election for the first time in the country's history.
 Although just one female candidate – from Abu Dhabi – was directly elected, the government appointed a further eight women to the 40-seat federal legislature, giving women a 22.5 per cent share of the seats, far higher than the world average of 17.0 per cent.